 Lidl

-Lidl competed closely with Aldi, offering ultra-affordable uniform options.
-During their back-to-school promotion, uniforms were priced similarly to Aldi’s.
-These deals tended to disappear from shelves fast.
+Lidl closely competes with Aldi, providing ultra-affordable uniform options.
+During their back-to-school promotion, uniforms are priced similarly to Aldi’s.
+These deals often disappear from shelves quickly.

 Top pick: Boys’ or girls’ sweatshirts for £1.50.